IPv4 shortage: a Timebomb for CTOs?

-In the run up to the year 2000, the global IT industry mobilised to combat the potential threat posed by the so-called millennium bug.
-In 2019, those responsible for the health and smooth operation of their organization’s data networks are facing a new, creeping threat from the depletion of IPv4 addresses.
-Unlike the millennium bug, however, this threat has no defined deadline, no ‘high noon’, to encourage action.
-Many large, international organizations are failing to plan for the potential impacts of the inevitable IPv4 shortage or their switch over to its successor IPv6 and, as a result, are sitting on their own personal timebomb that could blow up at any time.
+In the run-up to the year 2000, the global IT industry mobilized to combat the potential threat posed by the so-called millennium bug.
+In 2019, those responsible for the health and smooth operation of their organization's data networks were facing a new, creeping threat from the depletion of IPv4 addresses.
+Unlike the millennium bug, however, this threat has no defined deadline, no ‘high noon,' to encourage action.
+Many large, international organizations are failing to plan for the potential impacts of the inevitable IPv4 shortage or their switch over to its successor IPv6 and, as a result, are sitting on their timebomb that could blow up at any time.

 IPv4 (Internet Protocol version 4) allows devices to connect to the web.
 For computers to communicate with each other, a data packet must be transferred across the network containing the unique IP addresses of both communicating devices.

 IPv4, the most widely deployed Internet protocol, uses a 32-bit address scheme, allowing for a total of roughly 4.3 billion unique addresses.
 When IPv4 was first designed in the early 1980s, this seemed like more than enough, however, in the past 12 months, the five international registries responsible for allocating blocks of IP addresses to ISPs have all been reporting that stocks of IPv4 addresses are almost entirely depleted.

 IPv6, the successor protocol to IPv4, uses a 128-bit address scheme, meaning that it contains a lot more information and can support an incredible number of unique addresses – a total range of 340 undecillion (3.4 x 10^28) possible combinations.